tito-arch/BABC-2/content/post/windows-new-feature-2023.md

-+++
-author = "P.Gitau"
+---
+title: " Everything you need to know about Microsoft's latest OS update "
+date: 2023-01-05T11:08:49.000Z
+draft: false
+description: Get informed about this cool Microsoft features to boost your productivity
+cover-photo: bunnie abc
-categories = "Emerging Issues & Trends"
+categories: Emerging Issues & Trends
-date = 2023-01-05T11:08:49Z
+author: P.Gitau
+image: ""
+tags:
+  - Microsoft
+  - "Windows "
+cover:
-description = "Get informed about this cool Microsoft features to boost your productivity" image = "" tags = ["Microsoft", "Windows "] title = " Everything you need to know about Microsoft's latest OS update " [cover] alt = " Everything you need to know about Microsoft's latest OS update " caption = "(image sourced from microsoft.com" image = "/uploads/4xfefdpqrxqqkqxmcincmh-970-80-jpg.webp"
+  alt: " Everything you need to know about Microsoft's latest OS update "

-+++
+  caption: (image sourced from microsoft.com
+  image: /uploads/4xfefdpqrxqqkqxmcincmh-970-80-jpg.webp
+---
 Windows 11 was released on October 5, and while it is a better version of Windows 10, many people are still using the old version because they are not sure if it is stable.
 It's been a year since its release, and Microsoft has been working hard on **_polishing_** and **fixing** the **bugs** and performance of Windows 11.

 **Is it worth it to update from Windows 10 to 11?** Yes, it is worth it since Windows 11 comes with a wide range of features, either previous updates to Windows 10 or new features introduced in Windows 11.
 That being said, we can now look at the noticeable improvements, performance, and design changes in the Windows 11 update.